rodnei0/rodnei0/README.md

-### Hi there 👋
+### Hi there 👋🏾

-- 💻 I'm a Full Stack Web Developer
+- 💻 I'm a Full Stack Software Engineer
-- 👨‍💻 Time flies when I'm coding
+- 👨🏾‍💻 I’m currently working at @irestify
-- 🎧 I’m currently working as Technical Support Analyst
+- 🕘 Time flies when I'm coding
 - 🌎 I love to travel and discover new places, especially natural parks

 ## Familiar with: